logicalclocks/hops-docs/docs/user_guide/hopsworks/hopsML.rst

 **Experiment**

 A single python program that runs with a set of predefined hyperparameters.
-This is the basic mode

 **Parallel Experiments**

 A set of hyperparameters to try given some hyperparameter optimization algorithm.
+Supported algorithms currently include grid search and differential evolution.
+In the future more algorithms will be added.

 **Distributed Training**

 Training involving multiple gpus and/or multiple hosts.
+Distributed Training is only supported for TensorFlow and Keras using CollectiveAllReduceStrategy, ParameterServerStrategy and MirroredStrategy.

+For each